-- Send a copy of the E911 PS/ALI Service Provider Authorization form to the CenturyLink State Database Coordinator and/or the Intrado Inc., PS/ALI Coordinator as appropriate.
+- Send a copy of the E911 PS/ALI Service Provider Authorization form to the CenturyLink State Database Coordinator and the Intrado Inc., PS/ALI Coordinator.
 The E911 PS/ALI Service Provider Authorization form, required for PS/ALI service, authorizes your PS/ALI end-user to change/add/delete their customer information, within telephone number ranges or to make individual line number changes identified on the form, in the E911 database.
 It is important to update this form whenever telephone numbers change for a PS/ALI end-user.

 General pre-ordering activities are described in the Pre-Ordering Overview.

 Prior to ordering 911/E911 service, it is necessary for you to perform the following activities:

 - Activation of NPA/NXX code assignments and transport facilities from your switch/collocation to the CenturyLink 911 routers should precede all other work activities due to the time required to complete these activities.
 (Note: It is your responsibility to notify Intrado Inc., of new growth NXX codes once 911/E911 service is established).
 The T1 facilities are ordered via the industry standard Access Service Request (ASR) process. .
 Refer to the appropriate Product and Services section (e.g., Digital Service Level 1 (DS1), Digital Service Level 3 (DS3)) for facility ordering guidelines.